-Title tags are an essential ingredient in any successful marketing strategy; they help to identify and define the content of a webpage so search engines can accurately surface it to relevant users.
+Title tags are an essential ingredient in any successful marketing strategy; they help identify and define a webpage’s content so search engines can accurately surface it to relevant users.

 When crafting effective title tags, relevant keywords should always be considered.
 These should be unique, natural-sounding words that reflect the page’s content and likely resonate with potential visitors.
 Judicious pruning—limiting title tag length—can also be beneficial; research has shown that users engaging with SERPs (search engine result pages) respond more positively when titles are concise yet informative.
 In other words: brevity is key!

 A meta description is an invaluable place for informing potential customers about a business, providing concise yet compelling content that encapsulates the purpose and message for the specific intent of the content to help all SEO efforts.
 Crafting the perfect meta description can be a delicate process, as it must be both informative and brief to entice readers to decide if they want to read more.